Thinking Like a Mountain

 • That the art we create together matters.

 This collective is both a beacon and a shelter.
-It is a practice in fellowship, a call to walk alongside one another with a shared purpose, to be a helpmeet, and to use our work as artful acts of intention so that we can be better neighbors within our communities and be better ancestors for our future.
+It is a practice in fellowship, a call to walk alongside one another with a shared purpose and to use our work as artful acts of intention so that we can be better neighbors within our communities and better ancestors for our future.

 We honor the mountains and each other as kin.
-We walk together, threading our presence of memory, resilience, and imagination on the waiting page or canvas, raising our voices in harmony to echo throughout the hollers.
+We walk together, threading our presence of memory, resilience, and imagination on the waiting page or canvas of our choosing, raising our voices to harmonize across the ridges and hollers.
+The mountains sing our chorus.

-What can we do together?
-We can move mountains.
+What can I do alone?
+I hardly know.
+Together, we can move mountains.

 “...one often had the feeling, riding into some flower-spangled cove, that if anyone had been here before, he must of necessity have sung a song, or written a poem.”